-As collective members we are strongly grounded on a kaupapa Māori world view as represented through our respective histories, our organisational names, and our values.
-We base this connection on our shared whakapapa connections and established community networks to whānau, hapū, iwi and marae through our 56 trustees and over 280 staff.
+As Collective members we are strongly grounded on a kaupapa Māori world view as represented through our respective histories, our organisational names, and our values.
+We base this connection on our shared whakapapa connections and established community networks to whānau, hapū, iwi and marae through our 56 trustees and over 280 staff across the Collective.
 Our mātāpono (organisational values) are based around respect, caring for and looking after each other.
 While we are uniquely Māori, and proudly Te Arawa we are humbled to be able to support all people and all ethnicities within our community.

 The Te Arawa Whānau Ora Collective believes it is important that our services and our service approaches reflect the needs and aspirations of whānau by focusing on whānau greatness.